Ontrak ADU-218 on Linux HOWTO

 This document is copyright Steven Haigh.
 It may be distributed without restrictions, as long as this document remains in tact.
 You can link to it from anywhere without any problems.
 Basically, if you play fair, I'll be happy.

+This document describes how to add the adutux kernel module to interface with OnTrak's ADU series of interfaces on older linux kernels.
+I did some work with John and the USB maintainers for the linux Kernel and now as of 2.6.19, the ADUTUX module is included in the source tarball from ftp.kernel.org.
+This makes most of this information obsolete - however it is kept here for historical reference and in case it ends up helping anyone else.
 The ADU series are digital I/O and relay controllers based in a tidy USB box.
 This document will focus on the ADU-218 however these instructions should work for all current ADUs.
 The adutux module was adapted from the Lego Tower module by John Homppi, and was submitted to the linux-usb maintainers for inclusion in the kernel.
 This was rejected because the generic USB-HID should work - however (the big however!), the usb-hid module expects all devices to have a bulk-out endpoint - which the ADU series do not have.
 This means that the ADU series of equipment gets blacklisted and will not work (no matter what you do).
 Enter the adutux kernel module.

 Building the module

 For this document, I used kernel version 18.104.22.168.
 You may well use a different version.
 Make the appropriate substitutions as required.

 Download the kernel source code into /usr/src.

 Unpack the kernel source.

 $ tar -jxf linux-22.214.171.124.tar.bz2

 Extract the patch file into your new kernel source directory.

 $ bunzip adutux-0.0.13.patch.bz2

 patch the kernel.

 $ patch -p0 < adutux-0.0.13.patch

-- Change back to the linux directory
+Change back to the linux directory

 $ cd /usr/src/linux-126.96.36.199

 Start the interactive kernel configuration interface

 $ make menuconfig

-- Change into “Device Drivers –> USB support –>” then press M on “ADU devices from Ontrak Control Systems (EXPERIMENTAL)”
+Change into \"Device Drivers --> USB support -->\" then press M on \"ADU devices from Ontrak Control Systems (EXPERIMENTAL)\"

 It is up to you at this point if you want to customise the kernel to

 utility and start the kernel compile.
 This will take a while.

 It is good practice to do all of the above as a normal user, and only switch to root (or use sudo) to do the next two steps.
 This isn't a tutorial on good admin practices, but plenty exist on google :)

-$ make modules_install
+$ make modules_install $ make install

+Reboot into your new kernel.
 We now want to make the devices to go in /dev for the driver to use.
 If you are using Fedora Core 4 (or any other distro that uses udev instead of the traditional /dev structure), then you will need to make these files in /etc/udev/devices/usb, otherwise create them in /dev.
 If you don't know what dev system your distro uses, if you create them in /dev, and the disappear after a reboot, you will need to make them in /etc/udev/devices/usb.
 We also want to make sure the permissions are correct.

 Plug in your ADU device, and insert the new module